-Medial collateral ligaments tears occur when the outer edge of the knee is hit hard, like when athletes collide with one another.
-The impacted knee will stretch the MCL, which will tear if the knee is pushed too far beyond its limit or suddenly twisted.
+Medial collateral ligaments tears occur when the outer edge of the knee is hit hard.
+For instance, like when athletes collide with one another.
+The impacted knee will stretch the MCL, which will tear if you push the knee too far beyond its limit or suddenly twist it.
 Football, hockey, and other high-contact sports players are at the highest risk of receiving MCL injuries.

 MCL injuries are extremely painful.
 They can be categorized by the feeling of joints being “loose” or physically displaced.
 While one may be able to walk after sustaining an MCL injury, the knee feels unstable and may catch during movement.
 Diagnosing a torn MCL will involve a doctor pushing on the knee to determine how severe the strain or tear is.
 There are three grades of an MCL injury, ranging from a grade 1 (least severe) to a grade 3 (most severe).
-MRI’s, X-rays and stress X-rays are common visual scans performed to determine the severity.
+Doctors commonly preform MRI’s, X-rays and stress X-rays, which are visual scans to determine the severity.

 An MCL sprain, a milder version of the injury, can often be healed on its own by keeping weight off of it and compressing the joint with a knee brace.
-Anti-inflammatory drugs, such as aspirin or ibuprofen, may be prescribed to reduce swelling.
+Doctors may prescribe anti-inflammatory drugs, such as aspirin or ibuprofen, to reduce swelling.
 A severe MCL injury might take months to recover, but it rarely requires surgery to heal.
 Physical therapy is sufficient to heal a torn MCL by strengthening the leg muscles.